MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-sign-in-hololens-app.md

 If you're a [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] admin, you can assign **Author** and **Operator** roles to limit the features that are available to users.
 For more information, see [Assign an Author or Operator role to a user](assign-role.md).

 > [!NOTE]
 > If you're using Dynamics 365 Guides version 7.0, you'll need to provide permissions to use the HoloLens eye tracker, camera, and microphone before you can sign in.
-[Learn more about permissions required to use the HoloLoens app](hololens-permissions.md)
+[Learn more about permissions required to use the HoloLens app](hololens-permissions.md)

 1. Select **All Apps**.